justaboutdone/endless-pots/analogReadTwoPots/README.md

 ## Hints for the Arduino Code

-- On **line 27**, you can set the total number of potentiometers.
+- On **line 38**, you can set the total number of potentiometers.
 It’s set to 2 by default.
-- On **lines 28 and 29**, you’ll set the pins you use for wipers 1 and 2.
-Since there are 2 pots, there are two values for each, but if you change the number of pots, you will need to add or remove the number of values accordingly.
+- On **lines 39 and 40**, you’ll set the pins you use for wipers 1 and 2.
+Since there are 2 pots, there are two values for each.
+If you change the number of pots, you will need to add or remove the number of values accordingly.
-  **Line 28** contains *all of the wiper 1’s* from all of your pots, in ascending order.
+  **Line 39** contains *all of the wiper 1’s* from all of your pots, in ascending order.
-  **Line 29** contains *all of the wiper 2’s* in the same order.
+  **Line 40** contains *all of the wiper 2’s* in the same order.
-  So, in my code, wipers 1 and 2 of the first pot are on pins 14 and 16, respectively.
-For the second pot, it’s pins 15 and 17.
-Hope that makes sense.
-- On **line 37**, you can change the starting CC number.
+- On **line 42**, you can change the starting CC number.
 Your pots will step up incrementally from this number.
 The default is 0.
-- On **line 132**, you’ll find the magical atan2 function.
+- On **line 145**, you’ll find the magical atan2 function.
 - This code uses the libraries **MIDIUSB.h** and **ResponsiveAnalogRead.h**.
 You’ll need to install those.